Star Wars Prop - Base Hacker System

 The control services started as prototypes to work out layout pattern and colour patterns, pallets and controls.

-Seen below in the prototyping, I originally intended to use this electroluminescent light up t-shirt panel pf a stereo system doe interactive eyes on a droid.
-These can e set to respond and light up in various patters to sound and music thus being more interactive.
+Seen below in the prototyping, I originally intended to use this electroluminescent light up t-shirt panel of a stereo system doe interactive eyes on a droid.

 When the droid concept was abandoned, I tried to incorporate this into one of my control panels and make it the focused centre piece.